The convenience of canned refried beans is hard to deny. The only problem of course is that they don’t always taste the best.

 Sour cream can work as well when you’re looking to thin out the refried beans.
-This is something that you very well might be adding to the refried beans later anyway, depending on what you’re using the beans for.
+This is something that you very well might be adding to the beans later anyway, depending on what you’re using them for.

 This isn’t a liquid and is instead considered to be a semi-liquid.
 It can still work to thin out the beans until they have the right consistency.

-Just keep adding a little bit of sour cream at a time and stirring the beans.
-Test the consistency of the beans and then stop once you’re satisfied with how things have turned out.
+Just keep adding a little bit of sour cream at a time while stirring the beans.
+Test the consistency and then stop once you’re satisfied with how things have turned out.